 7. Use a Better Cable (Highly Recommended)

-Many users have reported that they get better reception (more channels) when they swap this cable out for the beefier “RG6” cable:
+Many users have reported that they get better reception (more channels) when they swap RG59 cable out for the beefier “RG6” cable:

 If you care to, read more about RG59 and RG6 cables here.
-You’ll see why RG59 is so bad and RG6 is awesome!!
+You’ll see why RG59 is not as good as RG6, especially for long cable runs

 Note that the cable used by the cable company is often RG6, but is not always labeled.
 Give it a try and see if it helps.